Group Media & Photos

 Sand Island Internment Camp, Honolulu, Oahu Island

-This internee was among forty-two Issei men who were sent in the eighth transfer group for internment in U.S. Army and Justice Department camps on the Mainland.
-The internees were sent together from camp to camp, with some paroled to War Relocation Authority camps to reunite with family or transferred for repatriation to Japan.
+A group of forty-two Issei men were sent in the eighth transfer group for internment in U.S. Army and Department of Justice camps on the Mainland.
+The internees were sent together from camp to camp.
+Some were paroled to War Relocation Authority camps and reunited with family members, others were transferred for repatriation to Japan.

 Sharp Park Detention Station, California